Wild Meat Consumption in Tropical Forests Spares a Significant Carbon Footprint from the Livestock Production Sector

 Goals and Methods

-The study aimed to estimate the amount of GHG emissions avoided through wild meat consumption and assess the potential carbon credit revenues that could be generated if these emissions were accounted for in carbon finance schemes like REDD+.
-Researchers analyzed data from 49 Amazonian and Afrotropical forest sites, where approximately 150,000 people consume wild meat.
-They compared two substitution scenarios: one in which wild meat is replaced by bovine beef (high-carbon footprint) and another in which it is replaced by poultry (lower-carbon footprint).
-The study then calculated the potential carbon credit value of emissions forgone under different pricing models, considering both optimistic and conservative market prices.
+The study estimates the GHG emissions avoided through wild meat consumption and evaluates the potential revenue from carbon credits if these avoided emissions are included in carbon finance schemes like REDD+.
+Researchers collect data from 49 Amazonian and Afrotropical forest sites, covering about 150,000 people who consume wild meat.
+They compare two substitution scenarios: one in which wild meat is replaced by bovine beef (high emissions), and another by poultry (lower emissions).
+The study then calculates potential carbon credit value using both optimistic and conservative carbon pricing models.

 Conclusion

-The results indicate that wild meat consumption spares approximately 71 MtCO2-eq annually if replaced by bovine beef but only 3 MtCO2-eq annually if replaced by poultry.
-These figures highlight the significant role that wild meat plays in reducing the demand for high-emission livestock products.
-Under an optimistic carbon pricing scenario (US$50 per tCO2-eq), carbon credits from wild meat consumption could generate US$3 million per year, while a more conservative estimate (US$20.81 per tCO2-eq) suggests potential revenues of US$1 million per year.
-However, the study also finds that 43% of the surveyed population consumes wild meat at levels below the FAO-recommended protein intake, raising concerns about food security and malnutrition in these regions.
+The study finds that wild meat consumption prevents approximately 71 MtCO₂-equivalent emissions per year when substituted for bovine beef, and 3 MtCO₂-equivalent when substituted for poultry.
+These results underscore wild meat’s role in reducing demand for high-emission livestock products.
+Under a favorable carbon price of US$50 per ton, carbon credits from this dietary choice could generate US$3 million annually; under a more conservative price (US$20.81 per ton), the potential revenue drops to US$1 million.
+However, the study also reveals that 43% of the surveyed population consumes wild meat at levels below the FAO-recommended protein intake, raising concerns about food insecurity and undernutrition.

 Reference: